baohuy251210/LambertJavaProjects/README.md

+---
+Welcome to the codes library :)
+---
 ### File Input and Output
 The program below use my .txt files as input and output files.
 It will read 2 integers from the input and print out the larger integer to output until there's nothing left to read.